rael-g/Piece/docs/Architecture/Layers/LowLevel/Design.md

     // ... other factory methods for shapes, joints, etc.
 };
 ```
 **Note:** Factory methods return `std::unique_ptr` for safe ownership and lifecycle management, similar to RAL.
-The `NativePhysicsOptions` struct would be defined in the intermediate layer's `NativeExports.h` and marshaled from C# for configuration.
+The `NativePhysicsOptions` struct would be defined in the Piece.Core's `NativeExports.h` and marshaled from C# for configuration.

 ### 4.2. `IPhysicsBody` (Physics Body)